What Is SMS Marketing and Why Should You Use It?

 Texting Is a Direct Line of Communication With Your Customers

-SMS marketing is as close to a direct, foolproof connection to your customers as any marketer can hope to get.
-There’s no other marketing channel that is all but guaranteed to reach your audience, be opened and read, and be interacted with.
+An SMS marketing message is as close to a direct, foolproof connection to your customers as any marketer can hope to get.
+There’s no other channel that is all but guaranteed to reach your audience, be opened and read, and be interacted with.

 Because mobile is now the way the world works, texting is integral to any business’ marketing strategy.
 It’s a native channel in smartphones that people use constantly — the average US smartphone user spends around 26 minutes per day texting.